CumulusNetworks/docs/content/cumulus-linux-55/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting-EVPN.md

 ## Examine Gateway Next Hops

-To examine the gateway next hops for symmetric routing, run the NVUE `nv show vrf <vrf> evpn nexthop-vtep` command or the vtysh `show evpn next-hops vni <vni>` command.
+To examine the gateway next hops for symmetric routing, run the NVUE `nv show vrf <vrf> evpn nexthop-vtep` command or the vtysh `show evpn next-hops vni all` command.
 This command is only relevant for a layer 3 VNI.
 The gateway next hop IP addresses correspond to the remote VTEP IP addresses.
-Cumulus Linux installs the remote host and prefix routes using these next hops:
+Cumulus Linux installs the remote host and prefix routes using these next hops.

 ```
 cumulus@border01:mgmt:~$ nv show vrf RED evpn nexthop-vtep